Why It Exists

 - Large-scale batch data processing

-- Interactive SQL queries on large datasets
+- Interactive SQL queries on datasets too big for a single database

 When Not to Use Spark

-- Real-time event processing requiring low latency
+- Real-time event processing where latency actually matters

 Alternatives to Spark